 More recently Alan Fairbairn has created The Cabaret of Harry Stork (available in versions of 30 minutes for the street and 60 minutes for theatre) and The Dodo Show (duo, 2007, not currently available).

-All these shows are based on a clown style which has nothing to do with the clichés which that term may suggest.
-The style is characterised by a unrelenting search for originality and a sense of humour which might be described as absurd and surreal.
+All of these shows approach clown in a way which has nothing to do with the clichés linked to that term.
+The style is characterised by a constant search for originality and an absurd and surreal sense of humour.